copperdogma/project-agent/project-agent-setup.md

 - https://<device-name>.<tailnet>.ts.net/

 Notes:
+- Keep this service at the origin root; do not configure subpaths for MCP.
-- Default in this guide is direct HTTP on `0.0.0.0:7777`.
-Serve works with that, but for extra hardening, you can switch to loopback-only: set `HOST=127.0.0.1` in the plist and reload with `launchctl`.
+- For extra hardening, bind loopback only: set `HOST=127.0.0.1` in the plist and reload with `launchctl`.
 - The `--yes` and `--bg` flags must precede the target on this CLI.
 - If you see “Serve is not enabled on your tailnet…”, open the printed approval link, enable only HTTPS, then rerun the command.